πŸ“ž 1-888-332-7372 Suite 304, 700 Dorval Drive, Oakville, ON L6K 3V3 Mon–Fri 9am–7pm Β· Sat 10am–2pm

 Yes.
 RCP Health manufactures custom foot orthotics in-clinic - no external lab needed.
 Our orthotics are custom-moulded to your foot to redistribute plantar fascial load, support the arch, and correct biomechanical contributors to heel pain.
 We also carry Bauerfeind and Sigvaris insole products in-clinic.

 No referral is needed to book at RCP Health.
 You can book directly online or by phone at 1.888.332.7372.
-Note: some insurance plans require a physician referral for reimbursement — check your policy before your first visit.
-We can advise you on this during your initial call.
+Note: some insurance plans require a physician referral for reimbursement - check your policy before your first visit.

 Yes.
 RCP Health provides at-home physiotherapy across Oakville and the Halton Region.
 Our registered physiotherapists travel to your home, making it ideal for patients with mobility challenges, post-surgical recovery, or demanding schedules.
-The same evidence-based care — in the comfort of your home.

 Ready to Walk